zachalbert/zachalbert.com_v6-build/_posts/2015-01-15-website-redesign-2015.md

 Once I had the flexibility of a new grid, it was pretty easy to experiment with layout combinations such as the 2 column view I went with.

-Typographically speaking, I went with _Abril from Typekit_.
+Typographically speaking, I went with <a href="https://typekit.com/fonts/abril-text">Abril Text</a> for body copy and <a href="https://typekit.com/fonts/abril-titling">Abril Titling</a> for headlines.
 Its history in editorial work and tasty italics fit the whitespacey look I was going for.
 I used _type-scale.com_ to build a font-size scale, and used that same scale to create strips of 'lead' spacers.
 All block-level elements receive either one, two, or three spacers depending on the needs of the design.

 {% highlight scss linenos %}
 ////// Type Scale //////